 After School & Summer Fun Coordinator

 Brittanie is a graduate from Summers County High School and is currently our AmeriCorps Member, primarily assisting with the After School Program.
 She made the decision to come to REACHH as an AmeriCorps member because she is passionate about serving and supporting the youth in the community.
-Within the next year, she hopes to be able to pursue a degree in Criminal Justice.
-In her free time, Brittanie spends most of her time coaching cheer during basketball season, spending time with friends, and helping out in the community any time she can!
+She attends Liberty University where is Majoring in Criminal Justice.
+In her free time, Brittanie spends most of her time coaching cheerleading, spending time with friends, and helping out in the community any time she can!

 Parents as Teachers Program Coordinator